Dharwad district: Culture

 According to the modern scholar Hampa Nagarajaiah ("Hampana"), ancient Kannada poet Pampa who is also called Ādikavi ("First Poet") was born in Annigeri, a town in Dharwad district.

 The Dharwad district has contributed to some of the greatest exponents of Hindustani music including Sawai Gandharva, Mallikarjun Mansur, Bhimsen Joshi, Basavaraj Rajaguru, Kumar Gandharva and Gangubai Hangal.

 Jnanpith Award winners D. R. Bendre, V. K. Gokak and Girish Karnad trace their origins to Dharwad.
 Kannada writers and critics Kirtinath Kurtakoti and C. P. Siddhashrama are from Dharwad.
 Noted Marathi writer G. A. Kulkarni also lived most of his life.
 Actresses Shanta Hublikar and Leena Chandavarkar were born here.

 Nandan Nilekani, the Co-Chairman of Infosys moved in with his uncle's family in Dharwad for his education and was a student of St Joseph's High School.

 Sucheta Dalal, the Mumbai-based financial journalist, who exposed the Harshad Mehta scandal studied in Dharwad.
-Lucy d'Abreu (oldest Briton ever) was also born in Dharwad.
+Lucy d'Abreu (the oldest Briton ever) was also born in Dharwad.

 Dharwad is also the birthplace of Palwankar Baloo, the first member of the Dalit community to distinguish himself at cricket, and later to become a political activist for Dalit rights.
 Sunil Joshi, the Indian bowler, also hails from Dharwad.